hantsy/jakartaee8-starter-boilerplate/docs/03run-glassfish-nb.md

-# Deploying applications using Apache NetBeans IDE
+# Deploying applications to Glassfish Server using Apache NetBeans IDE

 NetBeans has built-in support for Glassfish.